sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   - > This is a contradiction, because it is impossible for both players to have a winning strategy because it contradicts with the assumption "the first player does not have a winning strategy".
 ## 10
+- For graphs in 10.4-26, 9.4-16, many graphs in 10.6 exercises, we can use opencv to [recognize](https://hub.packtpub.com/opencv-detecting-edges-lines-shapes/) the graph and generate the related matrices and other data structures.
+  - Also maybe the schedule table in 8.1-FIGURE 5.
 ### 10.1
 - 4~26 skipped
 - [x] 2